BOXFoundation/Boxd-unpack-python/README.md

 # boxd-unpack-python

 Boxd-unpack-python is a python library for working with integrating with clients(Boxd Rpc Node) on the Boxd network.
+For further information on Boxdclient, please refer to the [boxd wiki](https://github.com/BOXFoundation/boxd/wiki/CententBox-RPC-Lists) page.

 ## Installation